Temporal-MPI: Enabling Multi-Plane Images for Dynamic Scene Modelling via Temporal Basis Learning: Introduction

 In this paper, we propose a novel efficient representation for dynamic scenes, Temporal-MPI, for space-time immersive rendering.
-Different from previous methods \cite{li2021neuralsceneflow, lin2021deep, yoon2020novel} which rely on pre-trained optical flow model \cite{ilg2017flownet}, ground-truth background images \cite{lin2021deep}, pre-trained depth estimation model \cite{Ranftl2020Towards} or dynamic-static masks \cite{yoon2020novel} as additional conditions, we aim at creating a self-contained pipeline.
-In addition, our method does not need to explicitly store time-instance MPIs, which greatly decreases the requirement for storage space.
-Computing time-instance MPIs based on the Temporal-MPI is highly computationally efficient.
+Different from previous methods \cite{li2021neuralsceneflow,lin2021deep,yoon2020novel} which rely on pre-trained optical flow model \cite{ilg2017flownet}, ground-truth background images \cite{lin2021deep}, pre-trained depth estimation model \cite{Ranftl2020Towards} or dynamic-static masks \cite{yoon2020novel} as additional premise, we aim at creating a self-contained pipeline.
+In addition, our method does not need to explicitly store time-instance MPIs, which greatly decreases the requirement for storage space and being computationally efficient.